Al Murray's Happy Hour

-Al Murray's Happy Hour was a British comedy talk show presented by comedian Al Murray and produced by Avalon TV.
+Al Murray's Happy Hour is a British comedy talk show presented by comedian Al Murray and produced by Avalon TV.
 The first series aired in early 2007 on ITV.

 The programme is characterised by Murray's stand-up, guest interviews and live music, and received a British Comedy Award.

 Format

 The programme has a large studio audience, which Murray interacts with and often identifies any celebrities in the audience, such as Vanessa Feltz and Uri Geller, and the members of the 'Pub of the Week'.

 Murray points out a regular audience member on the show by the name of "Big Bob". who has a theme song, after which, Al says, " and his wife Anne", who is considerably smaller than her husband.
 Big Bob's full name is Bob Carlisle and he first got involved with the show after winning a radio show competition.

 He will then give a speech about the greatness of Britain.
 During this segment, Al will say something along the lines of 'You see, Britain is all about rules.
 If we had no rules where would we be?'
 The audience then shouts out 'France!'
 'If we had too many rules where would we be?'
 'Germany!'
 For the third time of enquiry it usually features another country, For example: 'If we had rules forcing you to take a nap in the afternoon where would we be?
 Spain.' – or 'If we had rules forcing us to eat raw fish where would we be?
 Japan.'
 He then moves on to say that Queen is the greatest rock band on the planet, before announcing he hasn't got Queen (apart from at the end of series 2), but has a different band instead, and reveals "who's in the loos".

 After his speech, there is a commercial break, before interviewing the three guests.
 In the middle of the interviews, before a commercial break, the musical guest will often sing one of their own songs.
 Often when a female guest comes on, his friend 'Gary' phones him up (or vice versa), or makes contact in a variety of ways, and asks the guest to say filthy, then Al tells Gary he owes him £12.